sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 ### What is the version of the Java virtual machine to install?

-Janus requires the JRE and the JDK [:compiler.level!] or higher to run and compile.
+Janus requires the JRE and the JDK [:compiler.level!] or higher to run and compile, respectively.
 Note that if you plan to create Android applications, you may configure your JDK to produce 1.6 class files from [:compiler.level!]
 Java code, depending of the current supported standard on Android platforms.